 Big Roddy’s started off very modestly as a small food stall at the original Boundary St markets in Brisbane’s West End in 2015.
 The boys followed the market scene all over Brisbane and after a year or two of satisfying Brisbane’s rib cravings they felt as though they had garnered enough of a response from the market stall punters to have a crack at opening a permanent site.

 Fish Lane, only meters from the site of the very first Big Roddy’s market stall, seemed like the perfect location and by early 2017 the dream of a ‘bricks and mortar’ Big Roddy’s Rippin’ Rib Shack was close to becoming a reality.

 On the 1st of April, 2017 Big Roddy’s Rippin’ Rib Shack finally opened it’s doors to the public.
 It was the proudest moment imaginable for the two friends that had started this rib-tastic journey so long ago.

 The constantly changing environment of Brisbane’s market scene could have ended years of hard work, yet the Big Roddy’s boy’s continuous optimism and fun-loving spirit continued to fuel their motivation to bring quality food into every rib-loving home and they wake up every day looking forward to serving up Brisbane’s favourite ribs.

 Stay tuned for more Big Roddy’s store opening announcements coming soon!!!

 How We Care...

 At Big Roddy's we not only want to serve you up the best tasting food we can, but we also want to serve you up food that we can all feel good about eating.
-This is why we only source our signature ribs from ethical and sustainable farmers.
+We believe accountability in the food we sell is very, very important.